MobileApps-Cascadia/mapping-state-songs/README.md

 Mission
 ----------
-To create an application that will deliver State specific content.
-Specifically, in this phase, State songs that users will have the option to search, listen and download.
-The final product will be a mobile application that will deliver this basic content to users who scan the QR code.
-This project supports Cascadia Community College's commitment to <>?
+This application will deliver State specific content interfacing with the 2012-13 integrated learning art installation at Cascadia Community College.
+Specifically, the official songs and related content for each State will be available for users to search, listen, download, and interact with as they scan a QR code embedded in the installation.
 This project supports Cascadia Community College's commitment to the mission of integrated learning and sharing knowledge.

 Objectives
 -----
 1. To build a platform that can represent the state songs project created by the integrated learning class and make it available to the users.
-   a.
-Ability to read and utilize information from a QR code.
+2. Ability to read and utilize information from a QR code.
-   b.
-Ability to play a song (state) obtained from QR code on a mobile device.
+3. Ability to play a song (state) obtained from QR code on a mobile device.
-   c.
-Ability to display text information obtained from QR code on a mobile device.
+4. Ability to display text information obtained from QR code on a mobile device.

 Users Description
 ------